 Mayo Clinic head and neck surgeons have extensive experience performing transoral robotic surgery to treat many conditions, including:

 Using the robotic instruments, surgeons can operate in hard-to-reach areas of your mouth and throat with precision and flexibility.
-Surgeons also can visualize the surgical area far better in transoral robotic surgery than conventional surgery.
+Surgeons also can visualize the surgical area far better in transoral robotic surgery than conventional open surgery.

 Robotic urologic surgery